-- 2. Open the coupler latch. - 3.
-Back the tow vehicle into proper position. - Turn the crank on the jack to lower the coupler onto the ball hitch. - Close the coupler latch after completely seated.
+- 1. To raise the tongue of trailer above the hitch ball on hitch, turn the crank on the jack or use optional power jack. - 2.
+Open the coupler latch. - 3.
+Back the tow vehicle into proper position. - 4.
+Turn the crank on the jack to lower the coupler onto the ball hitch. - 5.
+Close the coupler latch after completely seated.
 To secure coupler latch, it is recommended that you install a latch pin or a lock. - 6.
 Install weight distributing bars (equalizer), when required, as recommended by hitch supplier. - 7.
 Retract the tongue jack to its maximum height.